Claude Code multiple agent systems: Complete 2026 guide

 Multi-agent systems allow multiple specialized AI instances to work together on development tasks.
 Instead of one generalist agent handling everything, you get specialized agents for tasks like code review, debugging, architecture, and testing.
 Each runs in its own context window with tailored expertise.

-Run the `/agents` command in a Claude Code session (v1.0.60+).
+Run the `/agents` command in a recent Claude Code session (the command has been stable since v1.0.60).
 Choose project-level or user-level scope.
 Let Claude generate the subagent or write it manually.
 Configure the name, description, model, tools, and system prompt in a Markdown file with YAML frontmatter.

-Claude Flow (12.9k stars) provides enterprise-grade orchestration with 60+ agents. oh-my-claudecode (2.6k stars) offers five execution modes from Autopilot to Ecomode.
-Claude Squad (5.8k stars) manages multiple AI coding tools in one interface. ccswarm delivers Rust-native performance for high-throughput workflows.
+Ruflo (formerly Claude Flow, 61k stars) provides enterprise-grade orchestration with 60+ agents. oh-my-claudecode (37k stars) offers five execution modes from Autopilot to Ecomode.
+Claude Squad (7.9k stars) manages multiple AI coding tools in one interface. ccswarm delivers Rust-native performance for high-throughput workflows.

 Limit yourself to three or four subagents maximum.
 More than that decreases productivity as you spend too much time deciding which agent to invoke.
 Start with one or two specialized agents (Code Reviewer or Debugger) and add others only when you have clear use cases.

 Official subagents are production-ready and widely used.
-Swarms mode is experimental and not recommended for production.
-Third-party frameworks like Claude Flow claim production-readiness but require careful evaluation.
-The general guidance: subagents yes, Swarms not yet, frameworks case-by-case.
+Agent teams are officially documented now but still flagged experimental, so they're best for research and review rather than shipping production code unattended.
+Third-party frameworks like Ruflo claim production-readiness but require careful evaluation.
+The general guidance: subagents yes, agent teams with care, frameworks case-by-case.

 Article by